The Difference Between SSL and TLS

 - TLS v1.3

-Each of which addresses flaws from one version to the next.
-The newer encryptions are just that, more modern and more secure ways to encrypt data for security.
-The later the release, the better the encoding and the more difficult it is to decrypt by malicious third parties.
-Conversely, the older versions, like with SSL, have vulnerabilities which can be exploited to collect private data.
-In many ways, you can think of TLS as the newer version of SSL.
-Some refer to TLS v1.0 as TLS v 1.0/SSL v3.1.
+Each of these versions addresses flaws from a previous edition onto the next.
+The newer encryption models are more modern and secure methods to encrypt data transport security.
+The later releases include the latest encoding which makes decryption by malicious third parties incredibly difficult.
+Conversely, the older versions have vulnerabilities that can easily be exploited to collect private data.

-So back to our original question, what is the difference between SSL and TLS?
-In sum, TLS is the logical progression of SSL and the safer of the two by that fact.
-Beyond this, they work in the same fashion, but the newer versions use stronger types of encryption.
+To surmise, TLS is the next logical progression of SSL and the safer of the two protocols.
+Beyond this, they work in the same manner, but the newer versions use stronger encryption types.
+TLS version 1.3 is the newest and preferred protocol currently.